tombensve/APS/APS-Auth/APSSimpleUserServiceProvider/docs/aps-simple-user-service-provider.md

 > _user_ - The User object representing the user to authenticate.

 > _authentication_ - The user provided authentication data.
-For example if authMethod is AUTH_METHOD_PASSWORD
+For example if AuthMethod is AUTH_METHOD_PASSWORD

 > _authMethod_ - Specifies what authentication method is wanted.